Anoncheg1/emacs-configs/README.md

 - recentf: save directory path and TRAMP path, that was opened with ```find-file``` command.
 - Dired: cycle sorting, not just toggle between by date / by name as it was by default.
 - Elisp: created “new line” function that insert new list sexp after list sexp or comment at current cursor position
+- theme cycling by time (circadian.el) with own theme modifications

 TODO:
 - M-j in buffer-menu to open existing frame or create new.